HCDigitalScholarship/intervals/tutorial/14_Model_Finder.md

 The `modelFinder` method provides a **macro-level view** of the percentages of soggetti (melodic ngrams) or contrapuntal modules shared across a corpus.
 The method first finds all the "entry" soggetti in each piece in your corpus, then measures the percentage of each model found in a corresponding Mass movement.
 The resulting 'cross_plot' is a driving distance style of results (from 0 to 1) showing the relatedness of each pair of movements.

-The *specific number of times* each soggetto (or module) appears is not considered, but rather the *percentage of unique entries* that each pair of pieces shares*.
+The *specific number of times* each soggetto (or module) appears is not considered, but rather the *percentage of unique entries* that each pair of pieces shares.

 ## Melodic Ngrams (Soggetti)  as Similarity Matrix